InjoongK/injoong-blog/_posts/2024-09-19-first-blog-post.md

 - **Complex Tasks**: DL excels at tasks like image and speech recognition, processing large amounts of data, and identifying intricate patterns.

 #### Real-World Applications
-- **Autonomous Driving**: Enabling vehicles to navigate and make decisions.
-- **Natural Language Processing**: Understanding and generating human language.
-- **Facial Recognition**: Identifying individuals in images or videos.
+- **Autonomous Driving**: Tesla's Autopilot system uses deep neural networks to analyze data from cameras and sensors, allowing the car to navigate roads, recognize traffic signs, and make driving decisions.
+The system continuously learns from millions of miles driven, improving its accuracy and safety.

+- **Natural Language Processing**: Google's BERT (Bidirectional Encoder Representations from Transformers) uses deep learning to understand the context of words in search queries.
+This allows it to deliver more relevant search results and improve voice recognition capabilities for Google Assistant.

+- **Facial Recognition**: Facebook employs deep learning algorithms to recognize faces in photos.
+It uses convolutional neural networks (CNNs) to analyze facial features and identify individuals based on previously tagged images.

+- **Predictive Analytics**: Mount Sinai Health System employs deep learning models to predict patient outcomes based on electronic health records.
+By analyzing historical data, the models can forecast complications, helping healthcare providers tailor treatment plans.
 ![Deep Learning](path/to/your/image2.jpg) <!-- Placeholder for an image related to deep learning -->

 ### 3. How Deep Learning Extends Machine Learning